curveresearch/curvesim/docs/quickstart.rst

-Run an arbitrage simulation for a proposed A param
+Run an arbitrage simulation for a proposed A parameter
 ------------------------------------------------------

 Tuning a pool parameter, such as the amplification coefficient ``A``, can greatly affect the